Analogues of Morozov Theorem in characteristic p>0: Introduction

-Analogues of Morozov Theorem in characteristic $p>0$ admit the following corollary (which is introduced here as an analogue of Theorem \ref{parab_associé} stated in characteristic $p>\h(G)$, to avoid the additional assumption of $\phi$-infinitesimal saturation):

-\begin{corollary}[of Theorem \ref{parab_associé}] Let $k$ be an algebraically closed field and $G$ be a reductive.
-Assume $k$ to be of characteristic $p>\h(G)$ and $\mathfrak{g}$ to be endowed with a symmetric $G$-equivariant non-degenerate bilinear form $\kappa$.
-Let $\mathfrak{p} \subseteq \mathfrak{g}$ be a Lie subalgebra such that $\mathfrak{p}^{\perp}$ is a nilpotent subalgebra of $\mathfrak{g}$.
-Then: \begin{enumerate} \item the subalgebra $\mathfrak{p}$ is a parabolic subalgebra of $\mathfrak{g}$, \item it is the parabolic subalgebra obtained in Theorem \ref{parab_associé}, namely one has:

-\end{enumerate} \end{corollary} This result allows us to show, in the relative case and under some additional assumptions on the base, that some Lie algebras are parabolic.
-This is explained in the last section of this article (see section \ref{parab_canonique}).
-We provide there an example of a practical application of Theorem \ref{parab_associé} (the latter is useful here under the Corollary \ref{cor_killing} form).
-More precisely: let $k$ be a field and $C$ be a projective smooth and geometrically connected $k$-curve.
+Analogues of Morozov's Theorem in characteristic $p>0$ are in particular useful to extend in characteristic $p>0$ (under some assumptions on $p$) Atiyah-Bott's construction of the canonical parabolic subgroup of twisted form of a constant reductive group over a Riemannian variety.
+This is detailed in the last section of this article (see Section \ref{parab_canonique}).
+This is a practical application of Theorem \ref{Morozov_p_sup} (or more precisely of one of its reformulation).
+Let us briefly expose the context: let $k$ be a field and $C$ be a projective smooth and geometrically connected $k$-curve.
 Let also $G$ be a reductive $C$-group which is the twisted form of a constant reductive $C$-group $G_0$ (namely $G_0$ is obtained from a reductive $k$-group by base change).
-In other words there is a $G_0$-torsor $E$ for which $G= ^EG_0$.
+In other words there is a $G_0$-torsor $E$ for which $G= \prescript{E}{}{G_0}$.
 When $k$ is of characteristic $0$, M. Atiyah and R. Bott consider the Harder--Narasimhan filtration of the Lie algebra $\mathfrak{g}$ (seen as a vector bundle over $C$):